uTensor/utensor_cgen/README.rst

 Subgraph Isomorphic Matcher and Nodes Fusion
 --------------------------------------------

-With ``uTensorGraphMatcher``, performing common subgraph tasks such as isomorphic matching along with replacing or manipulating the matched subgraph(s) takes just a few line of code!
+With :class:`.uTensorGraphMatcher`, performing common subgraph tasks such as isomorphic matching along with replacing or manipulating the matched subgraph(s) takes just a few line of code!